MicrosoftDocs/power-pages-docs/power-pages-docs/admin/site-checker-startup-issue.md

 ### An unexpected error has occurred while trying to connect to your Microsoft Dataverse environment

 This situation can arise because of some unexpected issue.
 To mitigate this situation, try reprovisioning the website.
-First, delete the website, see [Delete a website](delete-website.md) and then re-create the website using [existing website data](migrate-site-configuration.md?#prepare-the-target-environment).
+First, delete the website, see [Delete a website](delete-website.md) which will delete the website host and not the site metadata.
+Re-create the website using existing website data.

 If a reprovision doesn't solves the issue, contact Microsoft Support for help.